ErikBoesen/gimp-web/content/news/2017-12-13 GIMP 2.9.8 Released/index.md

     <img src="{filename}canvas-rotation-flip-status.png" alt="Status about canvas rotation and flip" width='528' height='36' />
 </figure>

-## Help manuals
+## Help Manuals

-Upon detection of locally installed manuals in several languages, GIMP will now allow selection of the manual language to display in the preferences (tab `Interface > Help System`).
+Upon detection of locally installed manuals in several languages, GIMP will now allow selection of the preferred manual language in the _Preferences_ dialog (_Interface > Help System_).

 <figure>
 <img src="{filename}help-localization.png" alt='manual localization in preferences' width='831' height='420'>
 <figcaption>
-Manual localization settings in GIMP preferences
+Manual localization settings in GIMP's preferences
 </figcaption>
 </figure>

-This is especially useful since GIMP interface has localization in 80 languages yet its [manual](https://www.gimp.org/docs/) is translated in *only* 17 languages.
-You may therefore not have a choice of viewing a manual in your preferred language.
+This is especially useful since GIMP's interface is available in 80 languages, while its [manual](https://www.gimp.org/docs/) is translated to *only* 17 languages.
+You may therefore not have a choice of viewing the manual in your preferred language.

-Moreover one may use an interface in a language while still preferring read the manual in another for any personal reasons, and may not want or have the possibility to read it online.
-Hence this choice made available in preferences.
+Moreover, some people choose English over their native language for user interfaces, while sticking to their native language for reading documentation.
+This is another case where choosing preferred language for the user manual might come in handy.

 ## Improved Wavelet Decompose Filter